seap-udea/fargopy/README.md

 `FARGOpy` is a python wrapping for [`FARGO3D`](https://fargo3d.bitbucket.io/intro.html), the well-knwon hydrodynamics and magnetohydrodynamics parallel code.
 This wrapping is intended to facillitate the interaction with FARGO3D, especially for those starting using the code. `FARGOpy` may be also useful for teaching and training purposes.
 For advanced users, `FARGOpy` provides useful functionalities in the postprocessing of simulation results, derivative calculations and plots.

-This is an animation created with a few lines of code using `FARGOpy` (for the code and other examples see the [examples repository](https://github.com/seap-udea/fargopy/blob/main/examples)):
+This is an animation created with a few lines of code using `FARGOpy`.
 <p align="center"><img src="https://github.com/seap-udea/fargopy/blob/main/gallery/fargo-animation.gif?raw=true" alt="Animation""/></p>

+For the code used to generate this animation see the tutorial notebook [animations with `FARGOpy`](https://github.com/seap-udea/fargopy/blob/main/examples/fargopy-tutorial-animations.ipynb).
+For other examples and a full tutorial see the [examples repository](https://github.com/seap-udea/fargopy/blob/main/examples).

 ## Installing `FARGOpy`